QsingularityAi/Test-Classification_on_Vertex_Ai/README.md

 ## Learning Objectives

-By exploring this project, you will learn how to:
+By exploring this project, my goal is to learn how to:

 *   Build and train various text classification models using Keras (DNN, RNN, CNN).
 *   Utilize pre-trained BERT models from TensorFlow Hub for text classification tasks like sentiment analysis.